 A dance simulation game with four sensors per player: two high and two bottom.
 The game is played by waving your arms (and sometimes, feet) across the sensors.
 Known as Dance Freaks in Korea.

 A simulation of Para Para dancing.
 Similar to Dance ManiaX, but with five sensors laid out in a half-circle.
 Most of the music is Eurobeat (as is most music used in Para Para), and the game offers a "Para Para" mode (where you mimic the on-screen dancer to replicate the routines) and "Freestyle" mode (with more DDR-like charts where you essentially make your own routines).
 Known as Para Para Dancing in Korea.

 A pianko keyboard simulation game.
 It's basically Beatmania WITH A KEYBOARD!
 Keyboardmania arcade cabinets come in two-player setups, with each player getting two octaves.
 Alternatively, one player can play a doubles mode involving using all four octaves and both screens!
 The last version, Keyboardmania 3rd Mix, can be linked with Drummania 4th Mix and Guitar Freaks 5th Mix for "Super Session" play with a total of FIVE players; two on Keyboardmania, one on Drummania, and two on Guitar Freaks.

 A game where you hit mambo drums.
 Possibly the least known Bemani game; it didn't even last more than one version.

-Note: beatmania/IIDX/III, Dance Dance Revolution, pop'n music, GITADORA, Reflec Beat, Jubeat, Dance Masters, and SOUND VOLTEX have their own pages.
+Note: beatmania/IIDX/III, Dance Dance Revolution, pop'n music, GITADORA, Reflec Beat, Jubeat, Dance Masters, SOUND VOLTEX, and MUSECA have their own pages.
 Please put examples pertaining specifically to those games there.
 This page is for other Bemani games as well as tropes about multiple Bemani series.

 The Bemani franchise contains examples of: